 Happy New Year!

 Although I know it has been hard for many, I feel very blessed that my family of 5 have all been able to stay home together and spend more time with each other.
 It’s been challenging, yes - with school at home, work at home, and everything at home, and with 3 kids, it seems like I have not had a spare moment alone these days!
 As I’ve been sitting here trying to write this, I’ve already had to get up several times (one child spilled something, the dog needed to go out, and another child was hungry).
-Can any parents out there relate?! :) But, it’s been nice to have the opportunity to bond more as a family, play board games, and I’m pretty sure we’ve watched more movies in 2020 than any other year!
+Can any parents out there relate?! :) But, it’s been nice to have the opportunity to bond more as a family, play board games, and I’m pretty sure we’ve watched more movies in the last year than any other year!

 I currently work as a Speech Language Pathologist in the schools, and although I already had a position doing mostly teletherapy from home, I did have to travel occasionally.
 So, it’s been nice to take a break from work travel and just be home.